 - Select users for Transnational Access based on the selection criteria listed in WP9;

 - Give recommendations for new actions and activities to improve the application and evaluation process;

-- Cèlia Marrasé (leader of the USP) is a plankton ecologist at the Institut de Ciències del Mar (CSIC) of Barcelona, SPAIN.
+- Cèlia Marrasé (USP chair) is a plankton ecologist at the Institut de Ciències del Mar (CSIC) of Barcelona, SPAIN.
 She is interested in understanding how physical and biological variables influence the nutrient fluxes in marine systems.
-In particular she has studied the effects of small-scale turbulence on nutrient uptake by microorganisms, stoichiometry of organic matter and plankton interactions.
-Recently, she focusses on chemical-biological interactions, in particular, she studies the dynamics of dissolved organic matter in relation to functional and specific diversity of prokaryotes and in the context of future scenarios of eutrophication and acidification.
+In particular, she has studied the effects of small-scale turbulence on nutrient uptake by microorganisms, stoichiometry of organic matter and plankton interactions.
+Recently, she focuses on chemical-biological interactions, in particular, she studies the dynamics of dissolved organic matter in relation to the functional and specific diversity of prokaryotes and in the context of future scenarios of eutrophication and acidification.
 She combines fieldwork with meso- and microcosms experiments to achieve her objectives.
 Since July 2019 she is vice director of the Institut of Ciències del Mar.

 - Alo Laas is a senior researcher at the Chair of Hydrology and Fishery, Institute of Agricultural and Environmental Sciences of Estonian University of Life Sciences (EMU).
 He is a limnologist/aquatic ecologist and he defended his PhD in applied hydrobiology at EMU in 2012.
-His research interests are connected with carbon cycling, lake metabolism, climate change and with high frequency studies in water bodies.
-Additionally to his research and scientific teaching, he is an active member of GLEON (http://gleon.org/), SIL and ASLO communities and has lead several international and national projects as PI, project-or workpackage leader.
+His research interests are connected with carbon cycling, lake metabolism, climate change and with high-frequency studies in water bodies.
+Additionally to his research and scientific teaching, he is an active member of GLEON, SIL and ASLO communities and has lead several international and national projects as PI, project-or workpackage leader.

-- Sunčica Bosak is an Assistant Professor at Biological department, Faculty of Science, University of Zagreb, Croatia where she is involved in the teaching of microbial ecology and marine microbiology.
+- Sunčica Bosak is an Assistant Professor at the Biological Department, Faculty of Science, University of Zagreb, Croatia where she is involved in the teaching of microbial ecology and marine microbiology.
 She studies marine phytoplankton ecology and taxonomy, especially in the oligotrophic ecosystems of the Mediterranean Sea, and has experience in conventional mesocosm experiments.
-Recently, she focusses on benthic diatom taxonomy, marine biofilms and diatom-bacteria interactions in the marine phytobenthos, especially the ones associated with the epizoic habitats.
+Recently, she focuses on benthic diatom taxonomy, marine biofilms and diatom-bacteria interactions in the marine phytobenthos, especially the ones associated with the epizoic habitats.